 This table is direction-finding, not promise-making.
 It helps you see the difference between support, security, network, field, and data contexts.
 It does not convert a credential into a pay forecast.

-RoleMath can show current sampled employer language from the 2026-06-20 public ATS panel.
+RoleMath can show current sampled employer language from the 2026-07-27 small dated sample of public job postings.
 It cannot yet say that Security+ mentions rose from last year, that CCNA demand is increasing, that A+ is declining, or what employers will ask for next year.

 That is especially important for certification pages because unsourced trend claims can push people into the wrong purchase.
 RoleMath will not publish prior-year movement or future-demand predictions until the repeated-panel method supports them.